jeremyfriedel/GraphPie/README.md

 - Cross platform compatible GUI application that works on all three major operating operating systems.
 - Separation of concerns and OOP allow both interfaces to use the same backend.

+#Getting Started!

+'pip install' requirements, then run 'python3 guifinal.py' or 'python3 cmdline.py' in a terminal.
+Double clicking guifinal.py or cmdline.py will work if python laucher is the default program for .py files.

 ![gui](/screenshot.png)